Be The Deer

 Running: the act of beating your body against the forces of the Universe as hard as you can for as long as you can.
 In other words, self-torture.

-I know exactly what you’re thinking: ‘I hate running.’
+I know what you’re thinking: “I hate running.”
 Obviously.
-Everyone hates running, it’s a culmination of the three major things humans can’t stand doing: working hard, improving, and seeing themselves improve over time by working hard.
-It sounds weird, but… it’s true, isn’t it?
-Deep within yourself you know it’s true, and even if you don’t know it yet, I know it for you, and I’ve officially given you the heads up.
+Everybody hates running, it’s a culmination of the three big things humans can’t stand doing: working hard, improving, and seeing themselves improve over time by working hard.
+It sounds odd, but it’s true, isn’t it?
+Deep within yourself you know it’s true, and if you don’t know it yet, this is me giving you the official heads up.
+Trust me, I know it well enough for the both of us.

 No?
 Sounds terrible?
-Well consider yourself woke, then.
+Consider yourself woke, then.

 That’s not what you were hoping I was going to say, was it?
-You were hoping for some get-rich-quick scheme that hasn’t already been exploited by every other human of Earth.
+You were hoping for some get-rich-quick scheme that hasn’t already been exploited by every other human on Earth.
 Nope; sorry hypothetical reader, but you must work hard.
 So now the problem becomes that you don’t want to work hard, which is a heckin’ big problem.

 “What did we do before the bow and arrow?”
 I can sense you asking.
-Well, it’s simple: we hunted with spears.
+It’s simple: we hunted with spears.
 “And how, pray tell, did a human ever manage to gank a deer with a spear?”
 Again, simple: we ran.
 We chased those prancing bastards down and we stuck ’em good.